FT/Year-round remote position based in Maine

 +/- 40 hours per week

-Our development manager is responsible for fundraising and philanthropy for First Light.
-The responsibilities will include all aspects of seeking out, creating, and following up on grants and individual large donations, as well as the attendant record-keeping and communication necessary for overall smooth operations.
+The development lead is responsible for fundraising and philanthropy for First Light.
+Responsibilities will include all aspects of seeking out, creating, and following up on grants and individual large donations, as well as the attendant record-keeping and communication necessary for overall smooth operations.
 All core team members are employees of New Learning Journey, the 501c3 fiscal agent of First Light and other partnerships.
 Existing core team members are Ellie Oldach, Peter Forbes, and Brett Ciccotelli who focus on the First Light’s themes of relearning, recentering and returning.

-First Light is a collaboration in Maine between hundreds of leaders, 65 land-focused organizations and five Wabanaki Tribal communities: Houlton Band of Maliseet Indians; Mi’kmaq Nation; Passamaquoddy Tribe at Indian Township; Passamaquoddy Tribe at Sipayik; and Penobscot Nation.
+First Light is a collaboration in Wabanaki Territory (what is now Maine) between hundreds of leaders, 65 land-focused organizations and five Wabanaki Tribal communities: Houlton Band of Maliseet Indians; Mi’kmaq Nation; Passamaquoddy Tribe at Indian Township; Passamaquoddy Tribe at Sipayik; and Penobscot Nation.
 Together, the First Light community works to re-learn history, recenter Indigenous voice, and return land, resources and power to Wabanaki Tribes.
 We take direction and guidance from the Wabanaki Commission on Land and Stewardship.
 This position offers an opportunity to make a meaningful contribution to land justice in the Northeast.
+We encourage you to learn more about our work at www.dawnlandreturn.org.

 Essential responsibilities and skills